Leeds Festival: Sam Fender crowned king of the North with career-defining set

 Despite some impressive fretwork from the star, the revved up audience's attention drifts somewhat.
 "Right, that's all the chill for the rest of the set," he reassures them.

-"I wanna see you move for this one," he says, before ripping into Borders, which sees bucket hat-wearing saxophonist Johnny "Blue Hat" Davis take his first solo of the night.
+"I wanna see you move for this one," says Fender, before ripping into Borders, which sees bucket hat-wearing saxophonist Johnny "Blue Hat" Davis take his first solo of the night.

 The introduction of the track Spice sees Fender declare that the time has come "for the famous Leeds mosh pit".